-We acknowledge our responsibility for the preparation and presentation of the financial statements for the year 2016 in accordance with the International Financial Reporting Standards applied in the European Union and Croatian Law on Accounting to give a true and fair view of the Company's financial performance and financial results for the year.
+We acknowledge our responsibility for the preparation and presentation of the consolidated financial statements for the year 2016 in accordance with the International Financial Reporting Standards applied in the European Union and Croatian Law on Accounting to give a true and fair view of financial performance and financial results of the Shipyard "Viktor Lenac" JSC and its subsidiary company (Group) for the year.

-Based on the research conducted, the Management Board reasonably assumes that the Company has got adequate funds to continue with its operations for the foreseeable future.
-We have, therefore, made the financial statements under the assumption that the Company shall continue to operate indefinitely.
+Based on the research conducted, the Management Board reasonably assumes that the Group has got adequate funds to continue with its operations for the foreseeable future.
+We have, therefore, made the consolidated financial statements under the assumption that the Group shall continue to operate indefinitely.